MK2112/encrypted-sync/README.md

 ## Troubleshooting

-- Check the log file (`onedrive_pgp.log`) for detailed information
+- Check the log file (`sync_folder_pgp.log`) for detailed information
 - Ensure your PGP key is properly set up and accessible
-- Verify your OneDrive folder path is correct
+- Verify your sync folder folder path is correct
-- Make sure the OneDrive client is running and properly syncing
+- Make sure the sync folder client is running and properly syncing
 - Make sure you have proper permissions for the directories in your config

 ## License